AKA2114SH/Comsense-Technology/README.md

-Comesense Technology
+🚀 Comsense Technology Java Repository
-Welcome to the Comsense Technology repository!
-This repository is a collection of Java programming examples and resources designed to help beginners and intermediate programmers learn and practice key Java concepts.
-Whether you're new to programming or looking to sharpen your skills, you'll find practical examples and mini-projects to guide you.
+Welcome to the Comsense Technology repository! 🎉
+This repository contains a collection of Java programming examples and resources to help beginners and intermediate programmers learn and practice key Java concepts.
+Whether you're new to programming or looking to enhance your skills, you'll find practical examples and mini-projects to guide you.

 📁 Folder Structure
 The repository is organized into the following folders:

-Conditionals-Statements: Examples of if, if-else, and switch statements.
+📂 Conditionals-Statements – Examples of if, if-else, and switch statements.

-Datatypes: Examples of Java data types like int, double, char, boolean, etc.
+📂 Datatypes – Examples of Java data types (int, double, char, boolean, etc.).

-HelloWorld: A simple "Hello, World!" program to get started with Java.
+📂 HelloWorld – A simple "Hello, World!" program to get started with Java.

-Input-Output: Examples of reading input and displaying output using Scanner and other methods.
+📂 Input-Output – Examples of reading input and displaying output using Scanner.

-Loops: Examples of for, while, and do-while loops.
+📂 Loops – Examples of for, while, and do-while loops.

-Operators: Examples of arithmetic, relational, logical, and other operators.
+📂 Operators – Examples of arithmetic, relational, logical, and other operators.

-Assignments-22-4-2025: Java methods and assignment examples.
+📂 Assignments-22-4-2025 – Java methods and assignment examples.

-Assignments-programs: Additional assignment programs for practice.
+📂 Assignments-Programs – Additional assignment programs for practice.

-Commandline args: Examples of using command-line arguments in Java.
+📂 Commandline-Args – Examples of using command-line arguments in Java.

-Constructors: Examples of constructors in Java.
+📂 Constructors – Examples of constructors in Java.

-Mini-Projects: Small Java projects to practice real-world programming.
+📂 Mini-Projects – Small Java projects to practice real-world programming.

-RemoteSystemsTempFiles: Temporary files for remote systems.
+📂 RemoteSystemsTempFiles – Temporary files for remote systems.

-Star patterns: Examples of star patterns using loops.
+📂 Star Patterns – Examples of star patterns using loops.

-Task_1_feb_2025: Tasks and examples related to arrays and strings.
+📂 Task_1_Feb_2025 – Tasks and examples related to arrays and strings.

-Task_30_jan_2025: Tasks and examples related to specific Java concepts.
+📂 Task_30_Jan_2025 – Tasks and examples related to specific Java concepts.

-Task_31_jan_2025: Tasks and examples related to Java OOP concepts like inheritance and polymorphism.
+📂 Task_31_Jan_2025 – Tasks and examples related to Java OOP concepts like inheritance and polymorphism.

 🚀 Getting Started
 To get started with the examples in this repository, follow these steps:

-Clone the Repository:
+1️⃣ Clone the Repository:
 bash
 Copy
+Edit
 git clone https://github.com/AKA2114SH/Comsense-Technology.git
-Navigate to a Folder:
+2️⃣ Navigate to a Folder:
 bash
 Copy
+Edit
 cd Comesense-Technology/Conditionals-Statements
-Compile and Run a Java File:
+3️⃣ Compile and Run a Java File: bash

-bash
 Copy
+Edit
 javac IfElseExample.java
 java IfElseExample
 🧑‍💻 Code Examples
-1. Conditionals-Statements
+📌 1.
+Conditionals-Statements
 java
 Copy
+Edit
 // Example of if-else statement public class IfElseExample {
     public static void main(String[] args) {